UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

 UKCloud offers three ways to license Microsoft software for use on our compute platform, providing you with the flexibility you need to deliver your application workloads in line with Microsoft requirements and obligations:

-- UKCloud can purchase licences monthly for you
+- UKCloud can purchase licences monthly for you via SPLA or CSP

 - You can submit a [Microsoft Licence Mobility Verification form](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-license-mobility.aspx) to use your own existing licensing